liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

   This testing phase will begin on December 1st, 2017, and complete in mid-January.

-  We are constrained by resources and budget, and so the bulk of the testing work should be completed by the existing team.
-Boris has said that he may be available to help us this quarter, and it may also be possible to temporarily hire one or two manual testers to assist us.

 ## Test Items
 All tests (manual and automated) are to be performed against the following configurations:
   - x86 (Cloud-based)